giftnuss/foodsharing/src/Lib/Flourish/libFlourish.md

     - fCryptography
     - fGrammar
     - fHTML
+- 2020-12-01: slimmed down fAuthorization to only contain code that's actively used.
+Also, get rid of two more classes that are now unused:
+    - fURL
+    - fUTF8

 ## General descriptions of this folder
 The folder is containing the classes of https://github.com/flourishlib/flourish-classes